amey1302/TroopTrainingSimulation/README.md

 ## Problem Statement :
 Problem Statement
-Troop training simulation is inspired by Clash of Clans games.
+Troop train simulation is inspired by Clash of Clans games.
 As a gaming programmer, you have to create a simulation software using which gamers can train army troops.

 Army Troops
 There are two kinds of troops: Archers and Barbarians.
 Each trooper (archer/barbarian) has the following characteristics: